evan-hyer/track-changes/conductor/tracks/core_cli_20251223/plan.md

     -   **Description:** Orchestrate the services within the `run()` method.
 Apply filtering logic if the `--user` flag is present.
     -   **Validation:** Tests pass.

-## Phase 5: Verification & Packaging
+## Phase 5: Verification & Packaging [checkpoint: 89fca0a]

 - [x] Task: Manual Verification in Scratch Org fd1433a
-    -   **Description:** Create a dummy scratch org.
-Make a change (e.g., create a class).
-Run `bin/run` (locally) against that org and verify the change appears in the table.
-    -   **Validation:** Screenshot or log output confirming functionality.

-- [~] Task: Conductor - User Manual Verification 'Verification & Packaging' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Verification & Packaging' (Protocol in workflow.md) 89fca0a